Lorp/Ptolemy-Geography/README.md

 There is a complete, academically respected edition of the Geography in German.

-There is an incomplete, academically respected edition of the Geography in English.
+There is an academically respected edition of the Geography in English, but it does not contain complete location data tables.

 **Scandal #1: A complete, academically respected edition of the Geography in English does not exist.**